The Length of the Longest Common Subsequence of Two Independent Mallows Permutations: Proof of Lemma

-To prove these two lemmas, we use the same techniques developed in the proof of Corollary 4.3 in \cite{MuellerStarr}, in which they constructed a coupling of two point processes.
+To prove Lemma \ref{L40}, we use the same techniques developed in the proof of Corollary 4.3 in \cite{MuellerStarr}, in which the authors constructed a coupling of two point processes.
 A point process is a random, locally finite, nonnegative integer valued measure.
 Let $\mathcal{X}_k$ denote the set of all Borel measures $\xi$ on $\mathbb{R}^k$ such that $\xi(A) \in \{0, 1, 2, \ldots \}$ for any bounded Borel set $A$ in $\mathbb{R}^k$.
 Then, a point process on $\mathbb{R}^k$ is a random variable which takes value in $\mathcal{X}_k$.

 Suppose $\mu, \nu$ are two measures on $\mathbb{R}^k$.
 We say $\mu \le \nu$ if $\mu(A) \le \nu(A)$ for any $A \in \mathcal{B}(\mathbb{R}^k)$.